Ditching the comforting bubble of a band is not for the fainthearted, but plenty of girl group icons have made a grab

-History tells us that when a member of a girl group decides to go it alone, it's rarely on amicable terms.
-Camila's departure from Fifth Harmony was no exception, with the group and Camila exchanging statements over Twitter about what really went down.
+History tells us when a member of a girl group decides to go it alone, it's rarely on amicable terms.
+Camila's departure from Fifth Harmony was a masterclass in acrimony, with the group and Camila exchanging statements over Twitter about what really went down.

 Odd to think Beyoncé was in a band called Destiny’s Child, when she always seemed destined to be a solo star.
 Since the group went on hiatus in 2001 – although they did reform briefly for one more album in 2004 – Beyoncé has way surpassed her girl group achievements.

 You can’t have Beyoncé without our Kelly.
 Kelly Rowland was the first of the Destiny’s Child ladies to score a non-DC Number 1, teaming up with rapper Nelly on Dilemma in 2002.
 For a while, it looked like Kelly could be the bigger star… She’s still done pretty well – she had another Number 1, with David Guetta, in 2009 and has scored nine Top 10s out of 13 Top 40s.
 Check out Kelly's Official Top 10 biggest songs here.

 First it was the Supremes, then it was Diana Ross and the Supremes – you’d have to be pretty out of it to not realise where this one was going.
 Just four months after their last hit together in 1970, Diana Ross was heading into the Top 40 alone with Reach Out And Touch (Somebody’s Hand).
 It was a smart move: Diana has scored 19 Top 10s all by herself.
 She’s nabbed a Number 1 twice – I’m Still Waiting in 1971 and Chain Reaction in 1986 - and stands as one of pop's biggest icons.